j-sieben/FSM/Doc/How_it_works.md

 Add a line at table `FSM_CLASS` with the value `REQ` for the internal name of the new `FSM` machine.

 ## Define Status, Events and Transitions
-No comes the core part.
+Now follows the central part.
 Our order has defined some status (`CREATED|GRANTED|IN_PRCESS`), each of which have to be inserted into table `FSM_STATUS`.
 Make sure to reference class `REQ` with each status and event.
 This later defines the constants that get created upon (re-)creation of the status and event packages.
 You may want to review the sample code, file `create_initial_data.sql` to review how this is done.

 In table `FSM_TRANSITIONS` you define the transitions by combining the status and the events which are allowed to be raised within that specific status.
 For the sake of our example, say that status `CREATED` is the default status the `FSM` sets after creation.
 So in the constructor method you either set the latest status the `FSM` had (if you re-create it from the persistence layer) or you set the initial status by calling the newly created instance's `SET_STATUS` method.